xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > And you have been logged in.
  <!-- SNAPSHOT status=200 -->
  > Go to create game.
+ > You should be at the create game screen.
  > Click the create game button.
  <!-- SNAPSHOT status=400 -->

 But it fails:

- > You should be in the player page.
+ > You should be at the create game screen.
  > You should see an error message saying that "Game name should be present".

+And list games...

+ > Return from the list games.
+ > You should be at the player screen.

-And game list, is empty:
+is empty:

  > Go to my games.
  <!-- SNAPSHOT status=200 -->